sakshammjn/titanic-ml/README.md

-# Titanic Machine Learning Internship Project
+# Titanic Machine Learning Internship Assessment

 This repository contains the implementation of two classic machine learning algorithms — **Naive Bayes** and **K-Nearest Neighbors (KNN)** — applied to the Titanic dataset.

-## Project Overview
+## Assessment Overview

 - The goal is to predict whether a passenger survived the Titanic shipwreck based on features such as age, sex, fare, class, etc.
 - Both algorithms are implemented **from scratch** using Python with **NumPy**, **Pandas**, and **Matplotlib**.